 Preliminary diagnostics

-To rule out underlying problems, do a preliminary diagnosis:
+To rule out basic problems, perform preliminary diagnostics:

-- Determine the type of network configuration in the cluster.
-To do this, in the web interface of the platform, enter Clusters → Network type.
+- Determine the network configuration type in the cluster.
+To do this, go to Clusters → select a cluster → see the Network Type field.

 -